Aesthetics (B-KUL-W0ED5A)

 Having successfully pursued the course the student should have attained the following aims:

-- Be able to give an outline of some aspects of the traditional theory of art as imitation.
+• Be able to give an outline of some basic discussions in traditional and contemporary aesthetics and philosophy of art.

-- Be able to offer an account of the main outlines of the aesthetic theories in Kant, Hegel, Schopenhauer and Nietzsche.
+• Be able to offer an account of the main outlines of the aesthetic theories and theories of art of authors like Plato, Kant, Schelling, Hegel, Schopenhauer, Nietzsche, Heidegger, etc.

-- Be mindful of the philosophical perplexities associated with ideas like originality, creativity and transcendence.
+• Be mindful of the philosophical perplexities associated with ideas like beauty, ugliness, and sublimity.

-- Be cognizant of different ways of understanding the relation of art, religion and philosophy.
+• Be cognizant of different ways of understanding the relation of art, ethics/politics, religion and philosophy.

 There are no special pre-requisites, though a knowledge of the history of philosophy, and intellectual interest in the nature of art are helpful.